technopriest-crypto/exercise-token/README.md

 ## Getting Started

-*I know it's pretty intimidating*, but trust us, you'll figure it out!
+*We know it's pretty intimidating*, but trust us, you'll figure it out!

 - Create the data folder: